How to Move an Electromagnetic Field?: The RP Is about the Behaviors of Physical Systems in Different States of Motion

 By means of the Lorentz transformation rules one can express (\ref{eq:Coulomb-mozgo-1-1}) in terms of the `primed' variables of the co-moving reference frame $K'$:

 and we find that the result is indeed of the same form as (\ref{eq:Coulomb field-1}).

 So, in this well-known particular textbook example the RP is meaningful and satisfied.
-In accordance with the standard realistic interpretation of electromagnetic field (Frisch 2005, p.~41), the states $F$ and $M_{\mathbf{V}}(F)$ can be meaningfully characterized as such in which both parts of the physical system, the particle and the electromagnetic field, are at rest or in motion with some velocity relative to an arbitrary frame of reference\emph{.} We will show, however, that this is not the case in general.
+This picture is in complete accordance with the standard realistic interpretation of electromagnetic field: \begin{quote} In the standard interpretation of the formalism, the field strengths $\mathbf{B}$ and $\mathbf{E}$ are interpreted realistically: The interaction between charged particles are mediated by the electromagnetic field, which is ontologically on a par with charged particles and the state of which is given by the values of the field strengths.
+(Frisch~2005, 28) \end{quote} In this example, the charged particle and the coupled electromagnetic field constitute a physical system which---just like Galileo's flies, butterflies, fishes, droplets, and smoke---can be subject to the RP.
+The states $F$ and $M_{\mathbf{V}}(F)$ can be meaningfully characterized as such in which both parts of the physical system, the particle and the electromagnetic field, are at rest or in motion with some velocity relative to an arbitrary frame of reference\emph{.} We will show, however, that this is not the case in general.

-\section{How to understand the RP for a general electrodynamical system?}
+\section{How to Understand the RP for a General Electrodynamic System?}

-What meaning can be attached to the words {}``a coupled particles + electromagnetic field system is \emph{in collective} \emph{motion} with velocity $\mathbf{V}$'' ($\mathbf{V}=0$ included) relative to a reference frame $K$, in general?
+What meaning can be attached to the words ``a coupled particles + electromagnetic field system is \emph{in collective} \emph{motion} with velocity $\mathbf{V}$'' ($\mathbf{V}=0$ included) relative to a reference frame $K$, in general?
 One might think, we can read off the answer to this question from the above example.
 However, focusing on the electromagnetic field, the partial differential equations (\ref{eq:mozgomezo1})--(\ref{eq:mozgomezo2}) imply that

 with some time-independent $\mathbf{E}_{0}(\mathbf{r})$ and $\mathbf{B}_{0}(\mathbf{r})$.
 In other words, the field must be a stationary one, that is, a translation of a static field with velocity $\mathbf{V}$.
-But, (\ref{eq:stac1})--(\ref{eq:stac2}) is certainly not the case for a general solution of the equations of ED; the field is not necessarily translating with a collective velocity.
+But, (\ref{eq:stac1})--(\ref{eq:stac2}) is certainly not the case for a general solution of the equations of CED; the field is not necessarily translating with a collective velocity.
 The behavior of the field can be much more complex.
-Whatever this complex behavior is, we believe that the following general metaphysical principle holds:
+Whatever this complex behavior is, it is quite intuitive to assume that the following general principle must hold: